Geopolitical tensions will continue to escalate over the course of the next seven years.

 12. Threats from terrorist and insurgent groups will persist and are likely to become more decentralized.

-The terrorist threat is likely to increase as the means and the motivations of states, groups, and people to impose harm diversify.
+The threat of terrorism is likely to increase as the means and the motivations of states, groups, and people to impose harm diversify.
 Prolonged conflicts and the info age allow terrorists to recruit and operate on a large scale, demonstrating the evolving nature of the threat.

 Terrorism kills fewer people globally than crime or disease, but the potential for new capabilities reaching the hands of people bent on apocalyptic destruction is all too real.
 This ultimate low-probability, high-impact event underscores the imperative of international cooperation and state attention to the issue.